SooYou/plugged/docs/cookbook/quickstart.rst

-this will start up our bot, next up is to go to the room you passed in as a parameter on :doc:`connect</reference/connect>` and you should see your bot greeting you by your username!
+this will start up our bot, next up is to go to the room you passed in as a parameter on :ref:`connect` and you should see your bot greeting you by your username!

 Congratulations, you just wrote your first bot for plug.dj!